cballenar/base12/README.md

 The base folder contains the `variables`, `base` and `normalize` stylesheets.
 [Normalize](http://necolas.github.io/normalize.css/) is the reset sheet.
 Variables is the file where you will customize Base12.
 Base is the primary file in Base12, this is where most variables end up in and defines most basic styles.
 Ideally these files will remain untouched unless a new release comes out.

 #### design/
+It contains three files `design`, `grid`, and `modules`.

+##### _design.scss
-It contains two files `design` and `modifiers`.
-Design, as you can imagine, is where all the styles that define the design of the site are located.
-Modifiers are "element modifiers" they are simple classes that change existing elements, this includes things such as `p.lead` or `.subheader`.
+As you can imagine, this is where all the styles that define the layout and design of the site are located.

+##### _modules.scss
+Modules includes _element modifiers_ and _objects/modules_.
+Modifiers are simple classes that change core elements, this includes things such as `p.lead` or `img.img-circle`.
+Objects and Modules are more complex, e.g., `.media`, `.callout`, etc. There are no modules included as these tend to be more tailored to the design and architecture of the site.

+##### _grid.scss
+Created specifically to host the grid system of your choosing.
+This file can end up empty if you decide to keep your grid tied to your `design` file.

 #### formulas/
 Contains mixins and formulas used in Base12, users should keep their own formulas in this folder.